sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/Monitoring/Health-Monitoring/_index.md

 This section contains details about automated health monitoring in the Science Mesh project.

-Note that monitoring is not a replacement of your standard monitoring of the EFSS installation, it is just an additional part to collect information relevant for the Science Mesh.
+Note that monitoring is not a replacement of your standard monitoring of your EFSS installation, it is just an additional part to collect information relevant for the Science Mesh.

 ## Overview